mgclaros/RSeqFlow/README.md

 1.01    | 7-Jul-23  | Small improvements avoiding unexpected crashes
 1.02    | 3-Nov-23  | Minor display improvements, code debugging, more references and explanations
-1.02b   | 6-Nov-23  | Two minor bugs in library load and removal of unused variables
+1.02b   | 6-Nov-23  | Two minor bugs in library load and removal of unused variables 1.03    | 18-Dec-34 | Gene filtering improved, minor bugs resolved

+### v 1.03 main changes

+- The stringency of `filterByExpr()` function can now be configured according to Thawng and Smith 2022 in the chunk `numRepFilt`.
+- Maximum _y_ for density plots is established.
+- General information about differential expression has been updated, including more references
+- More parametrisations to avoid hardcoding variables
+- Minor bugs making RSeqFlow to crash when some variables were empty.

 ### v 1.02 main changes